Your employee is not working

 Your employee is incapacitated for work

-If after 78 weeks your employee is no longer able to work, they will be entitled to claim a German incapacity benefit from the Deutsche Rentenversicherung (DRV).
-If your employee also worked in the Netherlands, they will additionally be entitled to claim a benefit from the from the Dutch Employee Insurance Agency (UWV) under the Dutch Work and Income According to Labour Capacity Act (WIA).
-The UWV will then determine whether your employee is incapacitated for work in accordance with the rules that apply in the Netherlands.
+If after 78 weeks your employee is no longer able to work due to illness, they will be entitled to claim a German incapacity benefit from the Deutsche Rentenversicherung (DRV).
+If your employee also worked in the Netherlands, they will additionally be entitled to claim a benefit from the from the Dutch Employee Insurance Agency (UWV) under the Dutch Work and Income According to Labour Capacity Act (WIA) .
+The UWV will then determine whether your employee is incapacitated for work in accordance with the rules that apply in the Netherlands .
 This benefit will only be awarded for the years your employee worked in the Netherlands.

-Your employee is ill due to an industrial accident
+Your employee is ill due to a workplace accident

-If your employee is ill due to an industrial accident or an occupational disease, they can claim an occupational accident benefit.
+If your employee is ill due to a workplace accident or an occupational illness, they can claim an occupational accident benefit.
 Your employee is compulsorily insured for this purpose under the German occupational insurance accident scheme (Unfallversicherung), which is administered by trade insurance agencies known as Berufsgenossenschaften.
 As an employer, you are required to register with the Berufsgenossenschaft that administers the scheme for your particular sector or industry.

 Your employee is pregnant